ernestwisniewski/kbin/docs/docker_deployment_guide.md

 # Append "--build-arg MODE=prod" to build in production mode.

 $ docker compose up -d # create and start the containers
+# The kbin container may restart by itself for several times,
+# until others containers are ready.
 ```

 Then, you shoud be able to access the new instance via `http://localhost:9001`.